 The lacy phacelia flower, commonly known as Phacelia tanacetifolia, may not be something you’d randomly plant in your garden.
 In fact, you may wonder just what is lacy phacelia?
 Read on to find out.

 The lacy phacelia flower is a 1 to 3 foot (0.5-1 m.), leggy wildflower with a bloom that looks similar to a thistle.
 It is a heavy nectar producer.
 An attractive addition to the ornamental bed, you might want to plant some of the purple tansy wildflowers to attract pollinators.
 In fact, you might want to plant several.

 Lacy phacelia info says the plant is well-known for its ability to attract bees and butterflies to an area.
 Some refer to the lacy phacelia flower as the honey plant, as it is one of the top 20 flowers used in the natural production of honey.

 There appears to be a shortage of pollinators for the garden because of massive honeybee die-offs.
 As pollinators seem to be getting scarcer, we’d all like to find ways of attracting more of them to our home landscape.

 Lacy phacelia growing in or near the garden not only attracts bees, but butterflies as well.
 Include the purple tansy wildflower near vegetable and ornamental gardens for bigger blooms and vegetables.
 Lacy phacelia growing is sometimes used in almond orchards for this purpose.
 Beware of aggressive spread of this plant, however, which multiplies by the spread of rhizomes and self-seeding.

-The lacy phacelia flower grows best in sunny spots where soil is poor, rocky or sandy.
+The lacy phacelia flower grows best in sunny spots where the soil is poor, rocky, or sandy.
 If the soil in your flower beds has been amended, try growing the purple tansy wildflower outside of the garden, but close enough that bees and butterflies can conveniently pollinate the garden blooms.